 It's now even easier to browse and create groups in Outlook 2016 because two new buttons are available on the ribbon.

 You'll find both buttons on the Home tab of the groups ribbon.
-For information about how to create a group, see Create a group in Outlook 2016.

-Outlook 2016 Groups (Office 365 work or school account)
+Outlook 2016 groups (Office 365 work or school account)

 With Outlook 2016 you can use Groups instead of distribution lists to communicate and collaborate with your team members.